 Pearson are a UK's awarding body.
-Their academic qualifications include Edexcel GCSE, Edexcel A level, Edexcel International GCSE and the Edexcel Certificate (International GCSE for UK state schools).
-Their vocational qualifications include Edexcel NVQ and BTEC from entry level to Higher National Diplomas.
+Its academic qualifications include Edexcel GCSE, Edexcel A level, Edexcel International GCSE and the Edexcel Certificate (International GCSE for UK state schools).
+Its vocational qualifications include Edexcel NVQ and BTEC from entry level to Higher National Diplomas.

 - You can access information about Pearson GCSE qualifications here.

 - You can access information about Pearson A level qualifications here.